 HTC and HOME both offer assistance for reduced-rent apartments, which is a multifamily activity.
-HOME also offers Tenant-Based Rental Assistance, which is a single-family activity.
 Therefore, people in need of rental assistance should be included in the analysis.
 The column on the RAF table for renters with cost burden measures the number of people in Texas that pay over 30% of their income on rent.
 The column for renters experiencing overcrowding measures the number of units with more than one person per room, including the kitchen and bathroom.
 Both rent burden and overcrowding will be used as variables in the RAF.